3 ways Facebook might change Instagram now that its cofounders are out

 One reported source of tension between Facebook CEO Mark Zuckerberg and the Instagram cofounders was Zuckerberg’s desire to encourage more cross-posting between Facebook and Instagram.
 TechCrunch reported that Facebook was in the process of adding a shortcut to Instagram to its bookmarks menu, before removing it earlier this year.
 And Bloomberg has reported that some Instagram users have started receiving notifications when their friends share photos on the Facebook main app.
 With Systrom and Krieger gone, and likely to be replaced by a longtime Facebook executive, the path to encouraging cross-pollination just got easier.

 There’s a few reasons why Facebook will likely be keen to do so.
-The number of active users in North America — where the average revenue per user is higher than in the rest of the world — has remained flat on the Facebook main app, while it’s 0grown on Instagram.
+The number of active users in North America — where the average revenue per user is higher than in the rest of the world — has remained flat on the Facebook main app, while it’s grown on Instagram.
 Additionally, Instagram’s user base skews younger than Facebook’s, so getting those teen Instagram users cross-posting on Facebook is critical to building a customer base that will stick with both apps as they get older.

 More ads in Instagram Stories